-Certificate III in Allied Health Assistance (partial completion) (incorporating Certificate III in Health Services Assistance): provides students with the knowledge and skills that will enhance their employment prospects in the Health industry.
+Certificate III in Allied Health Assistance provides students with the knowledge and skills that will enhance their employment prospects in the Health industry.
 These qualifications cover workers who provide assistance to Allied Health Professionals and other Health Professionals with the care of clients.
 Note: The Units 3 and 4 sequence of VCE VET Allied Health is not designed as a stand-alone study.
 Students are strongly advised against undertaking the Units 3 and 4 sequence without first completing Units 1 and 2.
 Recognition of up to three units at Units 1 and 2 level, and two Units 3 and 4 sequences.
 Students wishing to receive an ATAR contribution for VCE VET Allied Health must undertake scored assessment.